Lightspace-Official/lightX-DevBox/README.md

 * cd - Mounts a directory
 * lx pip - Installs a external PyPI package for lxp programs
 * lx requirements.txt - Installs all the PyPI packages needed for a program
-* help
+* help - Helps you with your lX commands.

 ## Roadmap
 - [ ] Will support more programmming languages (See milestones)
 - [x] Use a portable version of python to run this independently
 - [x] Make support for LightX OS System & Apps
-- [ ] Make support for NodeJS
+- [x] Make support for NodeJS (Very experimental)

 ## Developing a new module or package
 To make a new module or package, use either compiled (.exe) or LXP programs for your module.
 To make a new module that makes a new command for lightX DB, make a program that modifies the main lightX DB and make a new command.
+For more info, visit our wiki.

 ## The lightX DevBox code
 To find out how lightX code works, or get your head around it, go to our wiki.